West 6th Avenue Speed Reduction Striping

 Share West 6th Avenue Speed Reduction Striping on Facebook Share West 6th Avenue Speed Reduction Striping on Twitter Share West 6th Avenue Speed Reduction Striping on Linkedin Email West 6th Avenue Speed Reduction Striping link

-Project Overview
+Project Summary

 Speed Reduction Interventions

 Over the past 20 years, various speed control measures have been attempted on West 6th Avenue, including entry islands, striped parking areas, speed radar signs, and, most recently, flex posts.
 However, speeding issues still persist, as voiced by concerned neighborhood residents and evidenced in collected traffic data.
-This striping project implements another speed reduction tool, while also providing a multimodal benefit.
+This striping project would implement another speed reduction tool, while also providing a multimodal benefit.

 West 6th Avenue: US 287 to Kohl Street